al6x/nim/mono/readme.md

 run_http_server(() => Hello())
 ```

-Mono allows structure UI code as atomic and reusable components, to see the difference, compare [Twitter](mono/examples/twitter.nim) and [Twitter version with Components](mono/examples/twitter_comp.nim).
+Mono allows structure UI code as atomic and reusable components, to see the difference, compare [Twitter](mono/examples/twitter.nim) and version of [Twitter with Components](mono/examples/twitter_comp.nim).
+It has slightly more lines of code, but it pays for larger app.

 # Install